-“First Unitarian Society of Plainfield: A welcoming, inclusive community to feed the human spirit, to inspire compassionate action, and to serve as a beacon for justice and love.”
+“First Unitarian Society: A welcoming, inclusive community to feed the human spirit, to inspire compassionate action, and to serve as a beacon for justice and love.”

 “Together we seek to grow as a vibrant presence in our community through sharing our welcoming faith and working to build a just world.”

 Black Lives Matter is a movement and a stance in response to this reality: the United States was built on a legacy of slavery, racism, and oppression that continues to take new, ever-changing forms.
 To say that “black lives matter” doesn’t mean that black lives are more important than other lives, or that all lives don’t matter.
 The systemic devaluing of Black lives calls us to bear witness, even as we acknowledge that oppression takes many intersecting forms.

 The First Unitarian Society is an open welcoming, inclusive religious community where people of all races, ethnicities, and cultures see their cultural identities reflected and affirmed in every aspect of congregational life—worship, fellowship, leadership, governance, religious education,and social justice.

 2016 – Winner of Ambassador Award from the Governor’s Council on Mental Health Stigma.
 In 2016, the First Unitarian Society was the winner of the prestigious Ambassador Award for its Mental Health Ministry.